 R v Cooper, Kingston Crown Court

-Rape: the defendant was accused of anal rape upon a young woman that he had a casual relationship with.
+Rape.
+The defendant was accused of anal rape upon a young woman that he had a casual relationship with.

 R v Henderson, Salisbury Crown Court

 High profile case that had occurred in 2001 and appeared on Crime Watch BBC.
 Two young people had been returning from a night out in Salisbury and had been walking down a footpath in the early hours of the morning.
 They were assaulted by a man who produced a gun hit the boyfriend over the head with the butt of the gun and ordered the female to perform oral sex on him.
 When he ejaculated she managed to retain some of the semen.
 The officers were doing a cold case review and found a DNA match.
 The defendant was arrested as a result of his DNA being found in semen which the complainant had retained.
 The defendant was charged with robbery, indecent assault, false imprisonment and possession of an imitation firearm.
 After a trial the defendant was convicted.
-It was a very strong prosecution case as the likelihood that it was not the defendant’s DNA was one in a billion.

 R v Jesus, Blackfriars Crown Court (2012)

 The defendant and three co-defendants charged with conspiracy to supply £2 million worth of cocaine from Rio de Janeiro Brazil, into the United Kingdom.
 The plan was for the courier to take a flight from Rio de Janeiro to Paris, where they would be met by the defendant and the principal defendant.
-The plan was to take the Euro Star to Kings Cross.
+The plan was to take the Eurostar to Kings Cross.
 The prosecution eventually offered no evidence against the defendant and a not guilty verdict was recorded.

 R v Sagir, Wolverhampton Crown Court (2012)